 Football – $4,200,000

-Mike Gundy has spent the entirety of his 13 seasons as head coach of football at Oklahoma State University.
+Mike Gundy has spent the entirety of his 13 seasons as head coach of football for the Oklahoma State University Cowboys.
 In addition to that, Gundy has spent quite a bit of time at OSU, playing for them as an undergraduate, and starting his career as an assistant coach in 1990 under then-head coach Pat Jones.
 After assistant coaching jobs at Baylor University and the University of Maryland, Gundy returned to Oklahoma State University, beginning his long tenure as head coach and replacing Bob Simmons in 2001.

 For his time at OSU, Gundy has lead the team to a Big 12 championship in 2011, and a Big 12 South Division Championship in 2010 and 2016, as well as a handful of bowl titles.
 Moreover, Gundy has been named Big 12 Coach of the Year in 2010, Eddie Robinson Coach of the Year in 2011, and received the 2011 Paul “Bear” Bryant award.